Bereavement through suicide

 We are honoured to incorporate a plenary speaker willing to share their lived experience of their bereavement through suicide including the weeks leading up to it and how they coped as a family in the following days, weeks and months.

-We will facilitate a discussion on the Coroner’s process and consider issues specific to those affected by suicide and will provide an opportunity to browse our resource table and learn about appropriate places to signpost to, as well as well as reflect on the self-care of participants themselves.
+We will facilitate a discussion on the Coroner’s process and consider issues specific to those affected by suicide and will provide an opportunity to learn about appropriate places to signpost to, as well as well as reflect on the self-care of participants themselves.

 How much does it cost?